jannatfatima294/CodeAlpha-tasks/README.md

 # CodeAlpha-tasks
-encryption and decryption task usung caesar cipher algorithm
+encryption and decryption task using caesar cipher algorithm